Independent analysis & research publication — not affiliated with SpaceX or SpaceXAI. Key facts sourced from the SpaceX S-1 SEC filing, May 20, 2026.

 in Aerospace

-Founded in 2011, Space Exploration Technologies Co. is a privately held aerospace manufacturer and space transportation company headquartered in Houston, Texas.
-Our mission is to reduce the cost of space access and enable the long-term colonization of other planets.
+Founded in 2011.
+Headquarters: 1 Rocket Road, Starbase, Texas.
+Mission: reduce the cost of space access and enable the long-term colonization of other planets.

 Our Vision